marcelwhi/hello-world/README.rst

 Conventions
 -----------

-Numbers could be specified in short form using suffixes K (thousands) and M (millions) e.g. 21M equals to 21000000
+Numbers could be specified in short form using suffixes K (thousands), M (millions) and B (billions) e.g. 21M equals to 21000000

 For `block_key` property the suffixes are KB (kilobytes) and MB (megabytes).